Imran Amed

-Background
+Early life

-Amed was born and raised in Calgary, Alberta, and is of Indian descent.
+Amed was born and raised in Calgary, Alberta.
+He is of Indian descent.
 Amed attended McGill University in Montreal, Quebec.
-After graduation, he worked as a management consultant.
 In 2000, he enrolled at Harvard Business School to complete an MBA.

+Career

-Upon graduation in 2002, he moved to London to work for McKinsey & Company, the global management consulting firm.
+Upon graduation in 2002, Amed moved to London to work for McKinsey & Company, a global management consulting firm.
 He left McKinsey in 2006 to explore his interest in the fashion industry.

-Editorial work

-Until 2013, Amed has become a main contributor to "The Business of Fashion" (BoF).
-BoF employs nearly 80 people in offices in London, New York, and Shanghai.